insected/bobbae_gcp-wiki/Computer-Science.md

-# Some resources for learning about computer science
+# Learning about computer science

 ## Learning how to learn